FrancoLiberali/cql/docs/contributing/contributing.md

 1. Make sure there's an issue (bug report or feature request) opened, which sets the expectations for the contribution you are about to make
 2. Assign yourself to the issue and add the `wip` tag
-3. Fork the [repo](https://github.com/ditrit/badaas) and create a new [branch](#branch-naming-policy) from the issue
+3. Fork the [repo](https://github.com/FrancoLiberali/cql) and create a new [branch](#branch-naming-policy) from the issue
 4. Install the necessary [development environment](developing.md#environment)
 5. Create your change and the corresponding [tests](developing.md#tests)
 6. Update relevant documentation for the change in `docs/`
-7. If changes are necessary in [BaDaaS example](https://github.com/ditrit/badaas-example), [badaas-orm quickstart](https://github.com/ditrit/badaas-orm-quickstart) and [badaas-orm tutorial](https://github.com/ditrit/badaas-orm-tutorial), follow the same workflow there
+7. If changes are necessary in [cql quickstart](https://github.com/FrancoLiberali/cql-quickstart) and [cql tutorial](https://github.com/FrancoLiberali/cql-tutorial), follow the same workflow there
 8. Open a PR (and add links to the example repos' PR if they exist)
 9. Wait for the CI process to finish and make sure all checks are green
 10. A maintainer of the project will be assigned